 With medical experts, by and large, agreeing that social distancing outdoors is relatively safe and that wearing a mask increases that safety, while similarly warning of the dangers of gathering indoors, one may conclude that the best way for any institution to resume on-site activities would be adhering to those advisements.
 Classrooms, once a place where so much was gained, could become, during the pandemic, a place where so much is lost.

-(Editor’s note: A minor update was made to this article to include Monroe Country statistics)
+(Editor’s note: An update was made to this article to include Monroe Country statistics)